 - Study different things: Sometimes the things you do might not be directly related to the problems you’re trying to solve but they can give you that special component you were missing all along.
 This approach is called “outside-in” thinking.
 Alph Bingham defines this the following way: “Finding solutions in experiences far outside of focused training for the problem itself.”

-- Expand your range: While there is nothing wrong with being good at doing one specific thing – I mean, we all need to specialize in something – acquiring new knowledge and working on new ideas is something you should definitely do, or keep doing.
+- Expand your range: While there is nothing wrong with being good at doing one specific thing – I mean, we all need to specialize in something – acquiring new knowledge and working on new ideas is something you should definitely do, and keep doing.
 It might seem like a waste of time at first, but through experimentation, you’ll find solutions to problems you thought are unsolvable.

 - Great things still don’t exist: Paul Graham, the founder of Y Combinator, said the following: “Most of the work I’ve done in the last ten years didn’t exist when I was in high school. . . .
 In such a world it’s not a good idea to have fixed plans.”
 Decide where you want to be in the twenty years, for example, and then ask yourself: What should I do to get there?
 Once you start going towards the direction you want, always keep in mind that the solution to all of your problems is probably still not invented.
-This though will inspire you to keep an open mind.
+This thought will inspire you to keep an open mind.

 Commentary and My Personal Takeaway